Configure & deploy site /Forms /

 If you’re using a pure JavaScript form or SSR (Server Side Rendering), you must include an HTML form that meets this HTML form criteria, including all the input tags with the same names as the JavaScript form.

-For instructions and examples specific to Next.js 13.5 and above, visit Netlify Forms Compatibility in the Next.js page.
+For instructions and examples specific to Next.js 13.5 and above, visit breaking changes for the Next.js runtime.

 # Work with JavaScript-rendered forms